 Accommodations are simple to luxurious and in most cases set up for self-catering.

 In Stoupa and the surrounding villages, there are supermarkets, butchers, bakeries, laundramats, pharmacists, etc as well as a doctor.
-There is a wide range of tavernas to choose from and the local private travel office Stephan Bartholomä (formerly "Zorbas") is always ready with advice and service.
+There is a wide range of tavernas to choose from and most of the establishments offer free wifi (wlan) for internet access.
+Upon appointment the local private travel office Stephan Bartholomä (formerly "Zorbas") is always ready with advice and service.
 Cars, mopeds and bicycles can be rented locally.

 Many interesting daytrips and excursions are possible as well as short and long hikes (some guided).